manishshettym/cs294-segglog/main.md

 # Introduction

-The use of deductive databases and logic programming languages, such as Datalog [^datalog], for program analysis is far from new [^reps1995demand, ^whaley2004cloning, ^lam2005context].
-The declarativeness of Datalog makes it attractive for specifying complex analyses [^souffle, ^madmax].
+The use of deductive databases and logic programming languages, such as Datalog [^datalog], for program analysis is far from new [^reps1995demand][^whaley2004cloning][^lam2005context].
+The declarativeness of Datalog makes it attractive for specifying complex analyses [^souffle][^madmax].
 The ability to specify recursive definitions is particularly exciting, as program analysis is fundamentally a mixture of mutually recursive tasks (see Figure: analyses-deps).

+> ![Important]
+>
+> Fix figure analyses-deps

 A Datalog query is a set of Horn clauses such as `path(X,Y) :- edge(X,Z), path(Z,Y).` executed against a database of facts referred to as the extensional database (EDB).
 The result is a set of derived facts, referred to as the intensional database (IDB).

 Naturally, a program to be analyzed is represented as an EDB; e.g., control-flow graph (CFG) as a set of facts.
 When a query is executed on this EDB, an optimized Datalog engine computes all facts that can be inferred using the query's rules.
 A big advantage of this setup is the multitude of optimizations from the classical database systems that come for free to make these analyses efficient [^doop].

-While connecting program analysis to databases (via Datalog) has proved useful, an open question is whether *program transformations similarly translate to useful aspects of databases*.
+While connecting program analysis to databases (via Datalog) has proved useful, an open question is ***whether program transformations similarly translate to useful aspects of databases***.

 Program transformations involve changes in a program to improve an objective.
 Reasoning about these changes is necessary in many practical applications.
 For example, while a program analysis can determine if a program's behavior violates a certain property, a valid repair (fix, exception handler, etc.) ensures a program that meets the desired property [^sadowski2018lessons].
 Consequently, reflecting on what transformations lead to a desired property is of great interest.